IAbeteEtMechante/Dynamic_programming/README.md

 <!-- WHEN TO USE DP -->
 ## When to use DP?

+DP problems share those features:
+* The problem has many choices, each choice has a score and you want to find the optimal choice
+* Space of choices is too large to try all choices by brute force
+* The optimal solution is made of optimal solution for subproblems
+* ...and those subproblems overlap

 If there is no plausible state to store the answer, it probably isn't DP.

 The way to determine if you can use DP is just....to check if you can use DP.